 Weimaraner puppies have voracious appetites, but you should not cater to it!
 Be sure to follow the feeding instructions based on their current age and/or body weight.
 Weimaraners are naturally thin and muscular dogs, but they can become overweight when overfed.

 Keeping their body condition optimal will also encourage the development of healthy hips.
 It is recommended to feed Weimaraner puppies a “large breed” specific diet.
 There are many available on the market, but I recommend Hill's Science Large Breed Puppy Food as the best dog food for Weimaraner puppies.

-If you are interested in a natural dog food with real meat as the first ingredient, look no further than Hill’s Science Diet’s Ideal Balance Line.
-Hill’s has been a leader in pet nutrition since the early 1900's.
+If you are interested in natural dog food with real meat as the first ingredient, look no further than Hill’s Science Diet’s Ideal Balance Line.
+Hill’s has been a leader in pet nutrition since the early 1900s.

 This all-natural large-breed puppy formula contains real chicken, rice, and omega-3 fatty acids like DHA to promote healthy brain, joint, and skin development.
 All Hill’s Science Diet products are made in the USA from North American, European, or New Zealand raw materials.

 The Eukanuba Large Breed Puppy Food is another good option for the best dog food for Weimaraner puppies.
-Eukanuba’s large breed puppy formula is a great value.
-It’s large-shaped kibble perfect for larger puppy mouths and an impressive nutritional pedigree.
+Eukanuba’s large breed puppy formula is of great value.
+It’s large-shaped kibble perfect for larger puppy mouths and has an impressive nutritional pedigree.

 All dogs, but especially large, bloat-prone dogs can benefit from this puppy food’s prebiotic ingredients for optimal digestive health.
 High levels of DHA from fish oil will have your Weimaraner’s coat shining like a newly minted coin.